84codes/sparoid/README.md

 If all checks passes the firewall is opened for the IP in the message.
 After 15s the port is closed again.

+Direct nftables integration is also available, set the `nftables-cmd` and sparoid will interact with it directly without having to spawn a new process, which saves on resources.

 ## Installation

 Ubuntu: